Police hunt gunman who wounded 10 in Brooklyn subway attack

-NEW YORK (AP) — Police hunted late into the night for the gunman who opened fire Tuesday on a subway train in Brooklyn, an attack that left 10 people wounded by gunfire and once again interrupted New York City’s long journey to post-pandemic normalcy.
+NEW YORK (AP) — A man sought in connection with an attack on a subway train in Brooklyn that left 10 people shot — and once again interrupted New York City’s long journey to post-pandemic normalcy — is now considered a suspect, Mayor Eric Adams said Wednesday.

-The search focused partly on a man who police say rented a van possibly connected to the violence.
+Investigators had initially been searching for Frank R. James as a person of interest.
+Police said Tuesday that James rented a van possibly connected to Tuesday’s violence, but that they weren’t sure whether he was responsible for the shooting itself.
+Adams, speaking to NPR on Wednesday morning, did not offer details on why officials were now seeking James as a suspect beyond citing “new information that became available to the team.”

-Investigators stressed they weren’t sure whether the man, Frank R. James, was responsible for the shooting.
-But authorities were examining social media videos in which the 62-year-old decried the United States as a racist place awash in violence and sometimes railed against the city’s mayor, Eric Adams.
+Authorities were examining social media videos in which the 62-year-old decried the United States as a racist place awash in violence and sometimes railed against Adams.

 “This nation was born in violence, it’s kept alive by violence or the threat thereof and it’s going to die a violent death.
 There’s nothing going to stop that,” James said in one video.

-Police Commissioner Keechant Sewell called the posts “concerning” and officials tightened security for Adams.
+Police Commissioner Keechant Sewell called the posts “concerning” and officials tightened security for Adams, who was already isolating following a positive COVID-19 test Sunday.

+“We are going to continue to close the loop around him and bring him in, and continue the investigation into this horrific act against innocent New Yorkers,” the Democrat said on MSNBC.

 The gunman sent off smoke grenades in a crowded subway car and then fired at least 33 shots with a 9 mm handgun, police said.
-Five gunshot victims were in critical condition but expected to survive.
-At least a dozen people who escaped gunshot wounds were treated for smoke inhalation and other injuries.
+Five gunshot victims were in critical condition but all 10 wounded in the shooting were expected to survive.
+At least a dozen others who escaped gunshot wounds were treated for smoke inhalation and other injuries.

 One passenger, Jordan Javier, thought the first popping sound he heard was a book dropping.
-Then there was another pop, people started moving toward the front of the car, and he realized there was smoke, he said.
+Then there was another pop.
+People started moving toward the front of the car, he said, and he realized there was smoke.

-When the train pulled into the station, people ran out and were directed to another train across the platform.
+When the train pulled into the 36th Street station in the Sunset Park neighborhood, people ran out and were directed to another train across the platform.
 Passengers wept and prayed as they rode away from the scene, Javier said.

 “I’m just grateful to be alive,” he said.

+“I said, ‘God, everything is in your hands,’” Jacques said.
+“I was antsy, and you can imagine why.
+Everybody is scared because it just happened.”

+The subway system as a whole was operating normally on Wednesday, with police checking backpacks at some stations, including the Atlantic Avenue/Barclay’s Center hub.

-The shooter fled in the chaos, leaving behind the gun, extended magazines, a hatchet, detonated and undetonated smoke grenades, a black garbage can, a rolling cart, gasoline and the key to a U-Haul van.
+Tuesday’s shooter fled in the chaos, leaving behind the gun, extended magazines, a hatchet, detonated and undetonated smoke grenades, a black garbage can, a rolling cart, gasoline and the key to a U-Haul van.

-That key led investigators to James, who has addresses in Philadelphia and Wisconsin, said Chief of Detectives James Essig.
-The van was later found, unoccupied, near a subway station where investigators determined the gunman had entered the train system, Essig said.
+That key led investigators to James, who has addresses in Philadelphia and Wisconsin, NYPD Chief of Detectives James Essig said.
+The van was later found, unoccupied, near a station where investigators determined the gunman had entered the subway system, Essig said.

 Rambling, profanity-filled YouTube videos apparently posted by James, who is Black, are replete with violent language and bigoted comments, some against other Black people.

-One video, posted April 11, criticizes crime against Black people and says drastic action is needed.
+In one video, posted a day before the attack, he criticizes crime against Black people and says drastic action is needed.

 “You got kids going in here now taking machine guns and mowing down innocent people,” James says.
 “It’s not going to get better until we make it better,” he said, adding that he thought things would only change if certain people were “stomped, kicked and tortured” out of their “comfort zone.”